 Prior to arriving in Norfolk, Laila was a reporter/anchor for WNCT-TV 9 in Greenville, NC.
 She covered everything from investigative reports to Hurricane Ophelia.
 Laila was also an adjunct professor at East Carolina University, where she taught at the School of Communication for two years.

 Laila joined NewsChannel 3 in September 2007 as a reporter.
 Within her first week on the job, she made her debut on the anchor desk and became the permanent weekend morning anchor.
 A year later, she joined NewsChannel 3 This Morning.
-Laila was also excited and honored to be a part of the August 2011 launch of WGNT News Powered by Newschannel 3, extending morning local news coverage to four consecutive hours.
+In August 2011, Laila helped launch WGNT News, extending morning local news coverage to four consecutive hours.

-Laila loves to mentor aspiring journalists and still believes the art of solid newsgathering, interviewing, factual and unbiased reporting, and compelling writing is what really matters most in newsrooms.
+When Laila is not on camera, she is teaching aspiring journalists as an adjunct professor in the Scripps Howard School of Journalism and Communications at Hampton University.
+Laila loves mentoring and still believes the art of solid newsgathering, interviewing, factual and unbiased reporting, and compelling writing is what really matters most in newsrooms.
 Laila also enjoys assisting mentees in finding internships.
 She considers herself a former “super intern.”
 While pursuing her Bachelor of Arts in Communication and History from Salem College, Laila dedicated many unpaid, long hours to internships at places like the CBS Early Show, Best Damn Sports Show Period, FOX Sports West and her hometown radio station.

 Laila feels right at home in Hampton Roads.
-She is a military brat, raised in Fayetteville, NC.
-In her off time, she loves exercising, especially ZUMBA.
-She is also a huge college and NBA basketball fan.
+She is an Army brat, raised in Fayetteville, NC.
+In her off time, you can usually find her in the gym.
+She is also a huge Duke basketball and NBA fan.
 Laila is an active member of the National Association of Black Journalists.
 She is full of southern hospitality, so feel free to e-mail Laila to say “Hi” or drop a story idea.